John Falvey

-Sir John Neil Falvey, K.B.E., Q.C. was a New Zealand-born lawyer, who served as Attorney General of Fiji from 1970 to 1977.
+Sir John Neil Falvey KBE QC (16 January 1918 – 13 January 1990) was a New Zealand-born Fijian lawyer, who served as Attorney General of Fiji from 1970 to 1977.
 Previously, he had served as legal adviser to the Fijian Affairs Board.

+Early life

+Born in New Zealand on 16 January 1918, Falvey was the son of John and Adela Mary Falvey.
+He was educated at Whangarei High School, where he was head boy in his final year, and earned a university entrance scholarship with the eighth-highest marks in the national Junior Scholarship examinations.
+He went on to study at the University of Otago, from where he graduated with a Bachelor of Arts degree on 9 May 1939.
+An all-round sportsman, Falvey was awarded university blues in cricket, golf, and rugby union.

+Following the outbreak of World War II, Falvey was commissioned as an officer in the New Zealand Army in 1939, and the following year was attached to the Colonial Service and posted to Fiji.
+He served with the Fiji Military Forces, later transferring to the Gilbert and Ellice Islands.
+He then moved to the Fiji Secretariat, firstly serving as an administrative officer before becoming district officer, Southern Division.

+After the war, Falvey completed his legal studies, graduating with a Bachelor of Laws degree from Auckland University College in 1948.
+He married Margaret Weatherby, and the couple went on to have six children.

 Early political career

 Falvey served as a member of the Legislative Council of Fiji in the 1960s.

 In January 1963, Falvey signed what became known as the Wakaya letter, a document drawn up by the Great Council of Chiefs, which asserted the principle of ethnic Fijian paramountcy.
 This became the basic negotiating document of the Alliance Party (supported predominantly by ethnic Fijians and by Europeans) in the 1960s.

 Following the 1963 elections, the first-ever held by universal suffrage, Governor Sir Derek Jakeway introduced the member system as a first step towards responsible government, which followed four years later.
 Three members of the Legislative Council (Ratu Sir Kamisese Mara, Dr A. D. Patel, and Falvey himself) were made members of the Executive Council of Fiji and appointed to oversee government departments.
 They were not "ministers" in the modern cabinet sense: they were a minority within the Executive Council, and although responsible to the Legislature, they were merely advisers to the Governor, who retained complete executive power.
 Falvey was appointed Member for Communication and Works, with responsibility covering meteorology, postal services, civil aviation, tourism, transport and hotels He served until 1966.